In what ways does the Christian religion steal the glory of God? Does it glorify Him in all things or does it directly oppose Him?

 For Christ is the consummation of law for righteousness to everyone who is believing.
 (Romans 10:4 CLNT)

 There is a term being thrown around in Christian circles recently known as “easy believeism.”
 It is a term demeaning those who profess Christ yet seem to not completely obey Christian morals (whether through cussing, enjoying sexual pleasure, drinking, etc.).
 These easy believers cannot be Christian, it is said, because they aren’t living the way the religion says they should be.
 These easy believers must “take up their cross in repentance.”

 This is the hypocritical, self-righteous, ugly attitude that has driven so many away.
 It’s hypocritical because out of one mouth they profess that Jesus is our saviour and out of the other they place lofty conditions on people to become their own saviour.
 It’s self-righteous because it implies the one speaking it has done the necessary work and the other hasn’t.
 And it’s ugly because it’s condescending.
-It does nothing but stand in the way of the finished work.
 The finished work says Christ requires nothing of us and that loving Him is easy because all of the work, all of the credit for our righteousness, and all of the glory for our faith, belongs to Him, the author and the finisher (Hebrews 12:2).
 And over time, in His way and if He so decides, He changes our wants to His wants and this is never something we force ourselves to do.
 Our beloved Paul says it better than I ever could,

 Now to the worker, the wage is not reckoned as a favor, but as a debt.
 Yet to him who is not working, yet is believing on Him Who is justifying the irreverent, his faith is reckoned for righteousness.
 (Romans 4:4-5 CLNT)